Bobisback/Superpower-Bobisback-Overhaul/README.md

 6. DONE Buff gassion bonus.
 (Double )
 7. DONE Double the city hp bonus for population size Current HP Bonuses:

     Town 0
-    Small 50
-    Medium 75
-I started this project to change some things that I did not like about the superpower mod.
-Most of these changes are personal taste.
-All changes are geared more towards the multiplayer I play with my friends and this mod and through Giant Multiplayer Robot.
-Even though this is a mod most of the time I convert it to a fake dlc for use in multiplayer with friends.
-Below is a list of changes I would like to make as compared to the default mod with a list of what I have done so far.

-Things I have finished
-1. DONE -25% to city attack melee navy (Only to Destroyer, missile destroyer)
-2. DONE -25% to to land unit attack for ranged ships (dreadnought, battleship)
-3. DONE -25% to land unit attack for militia naval units (Gally, Monitor, Corvette)
-4. DONE Buff Monitor to 90 melee and ranged.
-5. DONE Buff corvette to 150 melee and ranged.
-6. DONE Buff gassion bonus.
-(Double )
-7. DONE Double the city hp bonus for population size Current HP Bonuses:

-    Town 0